 On approval of the supervisor, the department head, and the Director of Human Resources, an employee may be permitted to attend a class at Ball State University during the workday if such class is pertinent to the job and will better qualify the employee for the employee's job.
-In such cases, the class time must be reported as vacation time in 1-hour increments, or arrangements must be made with the supervisor and/or department head and the Director of Human Resources for a change in scheduled work hours to make up the time lost.
+In such cases, the class time must be reported as vacation time in half-day increments (e.g., one-hour class per day for four (4) days would be one-half day of vacation based on an 8-hour workday), or arrangements must be made with the supervisor and/or department head and the Director of Human Resources for a change in scheduled work hours to make up the time lost.
 NOTE: No more than one such class may be taken during the employee's scheduled working hours.